 But, for purchasing a Camera you need to know the camera first.
 Otherwise, you’ll spend a lot of money without getting the best types of equipment.
 Here, I am going to discuss everything that you need to know before buying a DSLR Camera.

-Things You Should Know on Buying A DSLR
+Things You Should Know about Buying A DSLR

 Here, I am going to discuss the tips that you need to know before buying a DSLR Camera.